 Private labels in the food and beverage industry have reached an all-time high.
 To consumers, the benefits are clear – alternative prices for conventional purchases.
 However, consumer benefits are accompanied by overwhelming challenges to food and beverage manufacturer brands.
 By 2018, the private label food industry snatched 19.3 percent (dollars) and 23 percent (units) of the U.S. market, growing by 9 percent in a mere two years and with no signs of slowing down.

-In Europe, private-label market shares are setting the bar by capturing over 30 percent of the food and beverage industry market in 17 countries.
+In Europe, the private-label market share is setting the bar by capturing over 30 percent of the food and beverage industry market in 17 countries.
 Attaining 45 percent to 50 percent of the market share, food and beverage private labels in the UK, Spain, Switzerland and Germany are insurmountable.
 In the U.S., substantial growth is thus inevitable.

 More than a cheaper alternative

 Studies show that consumers perceive private-label products as not merely a cheaper alternative but a quality option of equivalent value.
 In a 2019 survey, the Private Label Manufacturers Association published that two-thirds of consumers believe that private-label products are just as good, if not better than national brands.
 Retailers are taking advantage of this key finding.